 Animal, Equine Assisted and Walk & Talk I have worked with horses all my life and taught as a BHS AI Instructor.
 I trained with the Equine Assisted Growth and Learning Association (EAGALA) in 2004 and was a certified EAGALA practitioner until July 2021.
 I am now a member of Horses in Education and Therapy International (HETI) and sit on their steering group working on the new Human-Equine Interactions Register.
 I have attended many workshops and training courses run by individuals and organisations including Lucy Rees, Franklin Levinson, Leigh Shambo (HEAL) and LEAP.

 I have worked in agriculture and have owned domestic and farm animals for many years.
 I have an Advanced Diploma in Agriculture and have trained in Animal Assisted Interventions with the Society for Companion Animal Studies (SCAS).
 I was also on the steering group that produced the AAI Code of Practice in 2013.

 I offer an initial assessment session where we can talk about your problems in general terms and check we are comfortable working together.
 The number of sessions you may require will vary but clients usually commit to at least 6 sessions to begin with.
 Clients working on complex and difficult issues usually choose longer term work which may well last for several months.

-Some of the experiential interventions I use are relatively new but can combine well with counselling where clients choose.
-These approaches can be particularly effective for young or vulnerable people.
+Some of the experiential interventions I use are relatively new but can combine well with counselling.
+These approaches can be particularly effective for vulnerable people.